RonaldKruizinga/ATSP_OTP/README.md

 An algorithm can be run by simply running the run_sotp or run_pinkas files (with the right dependencies installed)

 All are made in Python3

+In the constants file, one can set the number of messages used and whether debug logs are printed.